bmsleight/lasercut/README.md

 Loosley based upon http://www.deferredprocrastination.co.uk/blog/2013/so-whats-a-practical-laser-cut-clip-size/ the clip and mathcing hole.
 Should be good for acrylic, mdf but maybe not plywood.

- This is qquite a long connnector (thickness * 11) to allow the material to bend and clip in place.
+ This is quite a long connnector (thickness * 11) to allow the material to bend and clip in place.

 ```
 include <../lasercut.scad>;